Marine Delorme

 Communication & Impact

-In January 2023, Marine participated in a three-month accelerator which led her to the creation and launch of NO NAME LAND.
+In January 2023, Marine participated in a three-month accelerator which led to the creation and launch of NO NAME LAND.
+She currently works with first-time authors and is the Director of Community & Events at Solutionary — a startup focused on building a for-purpose social network.

 Marine lives in Topanga, California with her daughter Amadeus.